pulibrary/bibdata/docs/indexing.md

 ### Swap in the new index

+Before you swap in the new index, make sure that the solr cloud is all working as expected:

+1. Open the solr console
+2. Open the Cloud sub-menu
+3. Open the graph view
+4. On the graph, make sure that every replica is green (active).
+5. If there are any replicas that are not in an active state, fix the underlying solr infrastructure issue before proceding with the swap.

-First, update the index managers to have the new solr_collection values.
+Then, update the index managers to have the new solr_collection values.

 ```
 bundle exec rake index_manager:promote_rebuild_manager